 - Head down from Crib Goch back to the campsite

-- Back at campsite 8.30 am.
+- Back to the campsite at 8.30 am.
 Breakfast, coffee and dump camping gear

 - Set off again hiking at 10.00 am (yes it’s still raining)